Angel Food Cake

 The most COMMON MISTAKE in baking angel food cakes is to not weigh the eggs.
 It is important to measure or weigh your egg whites for this recipe!
 Eggs can vary so greatly in size that it could be disastrous if you simply use 12 egg whites.

 Room temperature ingredients are a must!
 We have very fresh eggs (sometimes laid that very day!) and because they are so fresh they separate very well.
-If you do not happen to have 94 chickens then you may want to separate the eggs when cooler and then allow the whites to come to room temperature.
+If you don’t have chickens, you may want to separate the eggs right out of the refrigerator and then allow the whites to come to room temperature.
 Separating when cooler will help you avoid broken yolks.

 When whipping eggs make sure your bowl is clean and cool.
 Try not to overbeat!
 Stiff glossy peaks are the key phrase and what to look for in your eggs.

 If you want a smooth strawberry sauce, simply place the roasted strawberries into a blender or food processor until you reach the desired consistency.
 If you do this you may not need to add the strawberry spread.
 Just keep an eye on it.